 Though commonly referred to as an Indian flatbread, you'll find roti across South and Southeast Asia, all the way to the West Indies, where it's a staple in countries like Trinidad and Tobago.
 Cooked on a griddle until the pale dough is lightly speckled, the thin wheat pancakes are wrap-like but substantial, decidedly on the flatbread end of the pancake spectrum.
 They are, as Raghavan Iyer, renowned chef and author of 660 Curries, puts it, "an Indian's silverware, used to wrap around succulent curries, stir-fries, pickles, and condiments."
-The stretchy-tender bread can be deep-fried for puffy poori or layered with ghee or oil for flaky, buttery paratha, richer pancake typically used to sop up curries.
+The stretchy-tender bread can be deep-fried for puffy poori or layered with ghee or oil for flaky, buttery paratha, a richer pancake typically used to sop up curries.

-The South Asian dosa is a savory crêpe-like pancake made from a fermented batter of soaked rice and urud dal (a close cousin of the lentil).
+The South Asian dosa is a savory, crepe-like pancake made from a fermented batter of soaked rice and urud dal (a close cousin of the lentil).
 Like injera, it has a tangy, fermented flavor, but that's where the similarities end.
-Dosas emerge shiny and crisp, more fried and lacquered than crêpes.
-You can find them served plain, but they're usually eaten with a filling like spiced potatoes, cooked vegetables, or even cheese.
+Dosas emerge shiny and crisp, more fried and lacquered than crepes.
+You can find them served plain, but they're usually eaten with a filling, like spiced potatoes, cooked vegetables, or even cheese.

 Martabak has many spellings, and even more pronunciations.
-It's a street food classic in Thailand, Indonesia, and India.
-But "according to Bruce Kraig's encyclopedic Street Food Around the World," Kenji explains, "Martabak may actually trace its origins to the Middle East.
+It's a street-food classic in Thailand, Indonesia, and India.
+But "according to Bruce Kraig's encyclopedic Street Food Around the World," Kenji explains, "martabak may actually trace its origins to the Middle East.
 In Arabic, mutabbaq means 'folded,' a reference to the way in which the soft, elastic dough is folded around a stuffing as it cooks."

 The dough itself is stretched impossibly thin and flash-fried in a pan, sometimes in aromatic coconut oil, until it bubbles and turns golden.
 Then it's plastered with a spiced, typically meat-based filling, and folded into a rectangular bundle.
 It's flipped and fried on both sides before being sliced and served.
 Of course, that's just the savory end of the spectrum—a thick, leavened version takes care of the dessert side, sandwiching margarine, chocolate sprinkles, and sticky-sweet condensed milk.

 These Indonesian pancakes combine rice flour and coconut—either creamy coconut milk or simply shredded coconut—for a small nutty-sweet dessert.
-Cooked in an earthenware pan over a charcoal fire, they can be topped with sweet ingredients like sprinkles or chocolate chips for dessert, or strewn with cheeses or meats for a savory snack.
-Though the traditional cake is a pale golden color, you'll also spot plenty of green ones thanks to the common addition of aromatic pandan leaf juice.
+Cooked in an earthenware pan over a charcoal fire, they can be topped with sweet ingredients, like sprinkles or chocolate chips, for dessert, or strewn with cheeses or meats for a savory snack.
+Though the traditional cake is a pale golden color, you'll also spot plenty of green ones, thanks to the common addition of aromatic pandan leaf juice.

 Break down the word okonomiyaki and you get okonomi, or "what you want," and yaki, or "grilled."
-And that's precisely the concept behind this Japanese pancake: a versatile batter fried with shredded cabbage and whatever fixings capture your imagination, from octopus and squid to pork belly.
+And that's precisely the concept behind this Japanese pancake: a versatile batter, fried with shredded cabbage and whatever fixings capture your imagination, from octopus and squid to pork belly.
 The unique batter is made with nagaimo, a root vegetable that yields especially moist, creamy cakes.
 In Osaka, the fillings are stirred right into the batter; Hiroshima-style okonomiyaki are composed in layers, including yakisoba noodles, and finished with a fried egg.
-But in both cases, oce cooked, they're drizzled with Japanese mayonnaise and sweet-and-savory okonomi (or tonkatsu) sauce, and topped with nori flakes, and pickled ginger.
+But in both cases, once cooked, they're drizzled with Japanese mayonnaise and sweet-and-savory okonomi (or tonkatsu) sauce, and topped with nori flakes and pickled ginger.

 It may surprise you to learn that the pale yellow, fluffy banh xeo typically contains no eggs at all, despite the fact that it looks unmistakably omelette-like.
 In fact, the Vietnamese rice flour pancakes get their vibrant color from warming turmeric.
 The name can be literally translated as "sizzling pancake," and that's exactly what you'll get—a lacy-edged batter cooked in a wok.
 In certain regions, coconut milk is incorporated into the batter, which is typically pan-fried with pork, shrimp, and bean sprouts.
-It's served with fresh lettuce and herbs, which are meant to be used to pick it up in bits—a sort of reverse-roti experience, if you will.
+It's served with fresh lettuce and herbs, which are meant to be used to pick it up in bits—a sort of reverse roti experience, if you will.

 The Mexican tortilla is such a staple in its own right that it's easy to forget that it also qualifies as a pancake.
 The thin, flexible flatbread is used throughout Central America in beloved dishes like tacos, quesadillas, chilaquiles, enchiladas, and beyond.
 Though you can certainly find wheat flour tortillas, the true classic is made with nixtamalized corn.
-Milled into cornmeal and mixed with water the masa is traditionally cooked on a comal, though a cast iron skillet or a tortilla press will do you fine as well.
+Milled into cornmeal and mixed with water, the masa is traditionally cooked on a comal, though a cast iron skillet or a tortilla press will do you fine as well.

-Arepas are a traditional Venezuelan and Colombian dish, consisting of a cornmeal patty that can be stuffed with cheese or served as a sandwich, stuffed to the brim with savory ingredients ranging from seafood to chorizo to fried plantains, stewed beef, and beans.
+Arepas are a traditional Venezuelan and Colombian dish, consisting of a cornmeal patty that can be filled with cheese or served as a sandwich, stuffed to the brim with savory ingredients ranging from seafood to chorizo to fried plantains, stewed beef, and beans.
 "Arepas are to Colombians and Venezuelans what corn tortillas are to Mexicans and Central Americans: their daily bread, their basic staple," explains Maricel E. Presilla, author of Gran Cocina Latina.
 But arepas are more mild-flavored than the thinner, flatter tortilla—"these earthy South American flatbreads are made with a dough of white corn whose skin has been removed by pounding with a mortar and pestle, not by being softened with strong alkali," elaborates Presilla.

 The dough itself is cooked on a griddle called a burdare until it develops brown spots.
-In Venezuela, arepas are thick and rounded, roughly palm-sized and often split open and filled similarly to pita bread; in Colombia, you're more likely to find larger, flatter, floppier arepas folded around fillings.
+In Venezuela, arepas are thick and rounded, roughly palm-sized, and often split open and filled similarly to pita bread; in Colombia, you're more likely to find larger, flatter, floppier arepas folded around fillings.